 Ultimately, though, such is the cost of reconciling the advantages of centralized and decentralized: the codebase must contain both the centralized and decentralized systems, plus some code to reconcile the two, plus plenty of safeguards.
 Keeping the code secure despite the complexity is a great challenge.

 Meta-Decentralized Crypto-Currencies, where routine operations are centralized, but arbitration is decentralized, combine the high-throughput and low-cost of centralized systems with the robustness and capture-resistance of decentralized systems.
 Meta-Decentralized Crypto-Currencies are a natural evolution and reconciliation of both current crypto-currencies and phanero-currencies, based on understanding the essential principles of what makes either valuable: the slower decentralized arbitration keeps the faster operation honest and efficient.

 Some existing crypto-currency project could adopt this protocol.
-For instance, Tezos's delegate mechanism could be transformed into a notary mechanism.
-If none adopts this protocol, a new cryptocurrency could be created, that might have great arguments to beat its competitors in speed, price and trustworthiness.
+For instance, Tezos's delegate mechanism could be transformed into a payment processor mechanism, and the transformation could be sold as an amendment to the coin holders.
+If no existing crypto-currency adopts this protocol, a new cryptocurrency could be created, or an existing one could be forked.
+For instance, if Tezos owners won't adopt the proposed amendment, a fork of Tezos where they do. that might have great arguments to beat its competitors in speed, price and trustworthiness.